 An outstanding example of Pacific Northwest modernist garden style with majestic views of Mt.
 Rainer, Chase Garden was created by passionate amateur gardeners Emmott and Ione Chase.

 As of July 1, 2017, there is no regular public access to the garden.
+The garden will open to the public for a fall Foliage Weekend on October 21-22, 2017.

 The Garden Conservancy has been proud to share Chase Garden with the public since 1998.
 We are eternally grateful to the garden’s many dedicated volunteers, with whom we have worked over the years, and to Lori Taylor, director, and Will Clausen, lead horticulturist, whom we hired in 2015.